zachjhuang/ZephBot/README.md

 # Endless-Chaos

-### No longer under maintenance, thank you for the support throughout the year, good luck have fun.

 A Lost Ark chaos dungeon(PvE) farming bot.\
 Based on the repo by any-other-guy and the fork by kotooh. \
 Fully automatic mob/elite/boss detecting and clearing, based on image recognition.\